 (2) The use of the name “Bank of Western Australia Ltd” or “BankWest” does not contravene subsection (1).

-27. Use of former name and derivatives of it
+27. Use of former name and derivatives of it by others

 (1) A person must not —

 (a) use the name “The Rural and Industries Bank of Western Australia” or the name “R & I Bank of Western Australia Ltd”; or